ThrowTheSwitch/Ceedling/plugins/test_suite_reporter/README.md

     - UNITY_INCLUDE_EXEC_TIME
 ```

-_Note:_ Most test cases are short, and most computers are fast.
-As such, test case execution time is often reported as 0 milliseconds as CPU execution time remains in the microseconds range.
+_Note:_ Most test cases are quite short, and most computers are quite fast.
+As such, test case execution time is often reported as 0 milliseconds as the CPU execution time for a test case typically remains in the microseconds range.

 ## JSON Format